-Next year BMW will introduce its new i3
+Next year BMW will introduce

 , the first of a new range of models developed by the automaker’s new i division that focuses on sustainability and future mobility.
 The arrival of the i3 marks a new direction for a brand that for decades has built up a reputation based on performance, however, it certainly isn’t the first such vehicle from BMW.

 In fact, when the i3 finally enters production at a plant in Leipzig, Germany late next year, the moment will mark the culmination of more than 40 years of electric car development at BMW.

 You see, BMW’s first electric car, a 1602 with its engine swapped for an electric motor, made its debut at the 1972 Olympic Games.
 Two examples were used to shuttle VIPs and serve as support cars in various long-distance events.